Microsoft/azure-docs.cs-cz/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Fondy back-end a back-EndY branou služby Azure | Dokumentace Microsoftu
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: Tento článek popisuje, jaké fondy back-end a back-endů jsou v popředí dveře konfigurace.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u